barischj/CS4012-reversible-interpreter/README.md

 **i**nspect the value of a single variable `X` and its entire history.

 ## History (10)
 Each `Statement` which has begun execution is recorded.
-In addition if the `Statement` was an assignment the value of the variable **before** assignment is recorded.
+In addition, if the `Statement` was an assignment the value of the variable **before** assignment is recorded.
 If the `Statement` is not an assignment `Nothing` is recorded.
 The history of the variable can be inspected at the prompt with `i X`.